AWS SAM - Build, Test and Deploy Serveless Applications.

 Setting up your environment

-In order to use SAM locally on your computer, you need to have the following installed on your machine:
+In other to use sam locally on your computer, you need to have the following installed on your machine.

-Docker - It simulates the running environment of Lambda on your local machine.
+- Docket - It simulates the running environment of Lambda in your local machine

-SAM CLI - Enables you to create, test, and deploy serverless applications.
+visit here to download - SAM CLI - Enable you to create, test and deploy serverless applications.

-You can proceed to the next step after completing the installations.
+You can follow to the next step after you've completed the installations.
+Visit here for further instruction.

 Configure your AWS CLI

-Generate a new Access Key and download the provided CSV.
+- Generate a new Access Key and Download the CSV Provided.

 aws configure